Copied to clipboard

 Biggest Win

-Q3 recovered from 8% to 29% — the W1 regression was reversed.
-Oliver went from asking the frequency question in 1/13 conversations to 4/14.
+Frequency question recovered from 8% to 29% -- the W1 regression was reversed.
+You went from asking it in 1/13 conversations to 4/14.
 The coaching emphasis on "this is for the rebook system" appears to have landed.

 Top 3 Coaching Priorities